AMIGOS333/USELESS-CLICK-COUNTER/README.md

 # Screenshots (Add at least 3)
 ![alt text]("<img width="1393" height="658" alt="Screenshot 2025-08-09 001114" src="https://github.com/user-attachments/assets/73317580-404b-4734-8bfc-9904ebb6e442" />")
+#EVERY CLICK COUNTS...EVEN IF IT DOESN'T
+#A playful web tool where each clck increments the count, yet serves no functional beyond amusement.It"s a lghthearted demonstration of event handling,DOM update,and JavaScript interactivity, showing how something simple can still be oddly satisfying.

 ## Team Contributions
 - Akash M M - Came with brilantly pointless idea for the Useless Click Counter,